 Last year, a smoke incident in L’Enfant Plaza killed one passenger and caused dozens of injuries on a D.C.
 Metro train.
 As it turns out, a senior mechanic failed to inspect a tunnel fan and falsified the inspection report.
 Later, he lied about it to investigators.
 Metro officials fired the mechanic.
 However, now the transit agency is considering re-hiring the mechanic despite the tragic incident.
+This may make you wonder “Are D.C.
+Metro Officials Protecting Negligent Employees?”

 Just last week, a train operator left a train sitting on the platform, blocking other services, declaring his shift had ended.
 There was also another incident when a dispute about a train operator’s lunch break almost lead to a head-on collision with another train.
 Given these recent incidents, some media outlets are accusing Metro officials of protecting negligent employees.

 Does the D.C.
-Metro Have a “Relaxed Safety Culture?”
+Metro Have a “Relaxed Safety Culture?” or Protecting Negligent Employees?

 According to an internal safety report by the D.C.
 Metro, work crews are not properly trained, tunnels are left with debris (which affects the power that runs through the rails and can cause structural damage) and insulation cleaning schedules are not complied with.
 While the Washington Metropolitan Area Transit Authority (WMATA) admitted it lacks “formally trained and experienced cable inspection crews,” it does not address what many have called its “relaxed safety culture” within the agency.